 Mannington Mills was founded, and is still headquartered, in Salem, New Jersey.
-In business since 1915 and family-owned for four generations, Mannington and its associates still operate under the same mission and values set forth by its founders: To be the best people to do business with in the flooring industry.
+In business since 1915 and family-owned for five generations, Mannington and its associates still operate under the same mission and values set forth by its founders: To be the best people to do business with in the flooring industry.

 In 1915 John Boston Campbell and his sons Neil and Kenneth started a little floor covering company in Salem, New Jersey and operated under the values of hard work, honest dealing, faith, family and community.

 Over the years they built a solid reputation for being good people to do business with.
 So from a small vinyl flooring manufacturer, the company grew, expanded, and innovated into a multi-national corporation, producing and marketing hardwood, laminate, porcelain tile and commercial carpet floor coverings, in addition to vinyl.

 But it wasn’t always easy.
 Mannington survived two catastrophic fires in Salem, NJ; a blizzard-related roof collapse at the Mannington Commercial headquarters in Calhoun, GA; two World Wars, the Great Depression, and several other major economic downturns.